 • Graduate courses completed may only be used twice; once for a degree and once for a certificate.
 Therefore, a graduate course counted toward a graduate degree cannot count for two graduate certificates simultaneously.

-• On-campus students who elect to pair the Certificate in Special Collections Librarianship with the Center for the Book’s Certificate in Book Arts must apply separately to the Book Arts Certificate, and students completing both should anticipate spending three years.
+On-campus students who elect to pair the Certificate in Special Collections Librarianship and Archives with the Center for the Book’s Certificate in Book Arts must apply separately to the Book Arts Certificate in February for the following year, and students completing both should anticipate spending three years in doing so.

 Areas of Study (Four courses total):